jacobxperez/rams/CONTRIBUTING.md

 * [Pull Requests](#pull-requests)

 ## Essence
-To leave room for the designer self-expression we must set limits in the number of components.
+To leave room for the designer self-expression we must set limits on the number of components.
 Without limits a designer may be overwhelmed by the array of components at his disposal.
 Hudini, polyfill and other similar technologies are all attempts to bypass the limitations of CSS and JavaScript, however without the